PSA Behavioral Health Agency

 - Group process and group facilitation.

-- Show creativity, energy, and flexibility in serving as a healthy role model for staff and recipients.
+- Creative, energetic, flexible and to serve as a healthy role model for clients.

-- Must be able to use computer and other office machines such as fax, calculator, telephone, copy machine, vehicle.
+Must be able to use computer and other office machines such as fax, calculator, telephone, copy machine, etc.